w3c/wai-curricula/intro.md

 ## Unit 5: Get Started with Accessibility ##

-### Description
 Overview on different accessibility roles and responsibilities involved throughout the design and development process, and on organizational planning and managing considerations to ensure accessibility as part of the process.
 ### Learning outcomes

   * Understanding different roles and scope of their accessibility responsibilities